-Methods - NBOCA 2020
+Methods - NBOCA 2021

 - All data for patients diagnosed with colorectal cancer from 01 April 2013 were submitted via NHS Digital's Clinical Audit Platform (CAP).
 Data are collected at a trust/hospital level in England and centrally from the Cancer Network Information System Cymru (CaNISC) system in Wales.
 Only patients with a new primary diagnosis of bowel cancer should be included. - Historic data submitted via the Open Exeter system has been uploaded into the CAP system. - Case ascertainment is calculated for English cancer alliances and trusts/hospitals using National Cancer Registration and Analysis Service (NCRAS) data to estimate the denominators.
-For Wales and Welsh MDTs, Patient Episode Data Wales (PEDW) is used to estimate the denominators. - The audit dataset is linked to HES-APC data at patient level to obtain further information on patient care and follow-up for patients treated in England and PEDW for patients treated in Wales. - Funnel plots are used to compare the following outcomes: 90-day mortality after major resection; 30-day emergency readmission after major resection; two-year all-cause mortality after major resection; two-year cancer-specific mortality after major resection; adjuvant chemotherapy for stage III colon cancer; unplanned return to theatre; patients undergoing major resection for potentially curative disease and; 18-month stoma rate after major resection for rectal cancer.
+For Wales and Welsh MDTs, Patient Episode Data Wales (PEDW) is used to estimate the denominators. - The audit dataset is linked to Hospital Episode Statistics Admitted Patient Care (HES-APC) data at patient level to obtain further information on patient care and follow-up for patients treated in England and PEDW for patients treated in Wales. - Funnel plots are used to compare the following measures: 90-day mortality after major resection; 30-day emergency readmission after major resection; two-year all-cause mortality rate after major resection; two-year cancer-specific mortality rate after major resection; adjuvant chemotherapy for stage III colon cancer; unplanned return to theatre; patients undergoing major resection for potentially curative disease; the proportion of rectal cancer patients undergoing a procedure leading to creation of a permanent stoma; and 18-month unclosed diverting ileostomy rate.
 Comparisons are made between English cancer alliances and Wales.
-Further comparisons are then made for individual English trust/hospitals and individual Welsh MDTs.
-All outcomes, except adjuvant chemotherapy, are adjusted for patient case-mix. - Potential outliers are reported back to trust/hospital/MDTs for three risk-adjusted outcomes (90-day mortality after major resection; 30-day emergency readmission after major resection; two-year all-cause mortality after major resection) in advance of the report being published in order that the results can be validated.
+Further comparisons are then made between individual English trusts/hospitals and individual Welsh MDTs.
+All measures, except adjuvant chemotherapy, are adjusted for patient case-mix. - Potential outliers are reported back to trust/hospital/MDTs for five risk-adjusted outcomes (90-day mortality after major resection; 30-day emergency readmission after major resection; 30-day unplanned return to theatre resection; two-year all-cause mortality after major resection, 18m unclosed ileostomy rate after anterior resection for rectal cancer) in advance of the report being published in order that the results can be checked and responses given to outlier status.